Anson2251/trackmaker/README.md

     - [ ] Load and place the previous saves on the map
     - [x] Manage saved routes (shapes)

-- [x] History of drawing actions for using Redo and Undo
+- [ ] History of drawing actions for using Redo and Undo
 - [ ] Export routes
 - [ ] Import routes
 - [ ] Share routes

-*Due to the re-implementation of certain code, several features are temporarily unavailable, and their status has been changed to "to-do".*
+*Due to the re-implementation of certain functions, several features are temporarily unavailable, and their status has been changed to "to-do".*

 ## Notice